astronomer/docs/astro/deploy-code.md

 astro deploy --dags
 ```

-This command pushes DAGs to a component on Astro that handles loading DAGs into your Airflow environment.
+This command pushes DAGs to a component on Astro that loads DAGs into your Airflow environment.
 DAG only deploys do not disrupt any active task runs, resulting in zero downtime for the Deployment.
 If you deploy changes to a currently running DAG, any active task runs finish using code from before the Deploy.
 Any new task runs are scheduled using code from after the deploy.

 DAG runs could fail due to downstream tasks running code from a different source than their upstream tasks.
-DAG runs that fail this way need to be fully restarted from the Airflow UI so that all tasks are executed based on the same source code.
+DAG runs that fail this way need to be fully restarted from the Airflow UI so that all tasks are executed with the same source code.

 ## Related documentation